nyimbi/semantica/docs/modules.md

 **Key Features:**

-- 50+ file format support
+- Multiple file format support
 - OCR for images and scanned documents
 - Table extraction from PDFs and spreadsheets
 - Metadata preservation